Tools & Workflow

 Non-Destructive Workflow

-Smart Objects, Adjustment Layers, and Layer Masks create a workflow that's completely reversible and flexible.
-Essential for professional work.
+Smart Objects, Adjustment Layers, and Layer Masks create a completely reversible and flexible workflow.
+Essential for professional retouching.

 Digital Art Tools

-Kyle T. Webster brushes, improved brush engine, and better stylus support make Photoshop competitive with dedicated digital art apps.
+Kyle T. Webster brushes, improved brush engine, and better stylus support.
+Competitive with dedicated digital art apps like Procreate.

 Illustrator: Vector Graphics Champion